 Relying on soft traits or hard skills alone may not always give you the insight you need to hire right.

 For example, someone with impressive qualifications and experience may lack teamwork and thus disrupt the work culture.
 Likewise, looking at soft traits alone might get you the right attitude, but you may end up with a big skills gap as your business moves forward.

 Both hard skills and soft traits are needed to assess the suitability of a candidate.

 Wouldn’t it be awesome if you could accurately narrow down these candidates, even before you interact with them?
 The good news is this is already possible today!

-People analytics tools like Pulsifi are able to gather information about candidates’ hard skills and soft skills to predict outcomes like behaviour, attitudes, and performance to a job.
+People analytics tools like Pulsifi are able to gather information about candidates’ hard skills and soft skills to predict outcomes like behavior, attitudes, and performance to a job.
 These data points on candidates are obtained from multiple sources, including CVs, personality assessments and video interviews.

-However it is not just about analysing and understanding a candidate.
-Different organisations and different roles have different requirements for success – through analysing employees, Pulsifi incorporates these variations when making these predictions.
+However, it is not just about analyzing and understanding a candidate.
+Different organizations and different roles have different requirements for success – through analyzing employees, Pulsifi incorporates these variations when making these predictions.
 Find out how here.

-What kind of traits does your organisation look for in a candidate?
-Share your thoughts with us.
+What kind of traits does your organization look for in a candidate?

 Understand your candidates holistically and hire betterLearn More